 - Your child is younger than age 3 months and has a rectal temperature of 100.4 F (38 C) or higher.

 - Your child is age 3 to 6 months and has a temperature up to 102 F (38.9 C) and seems unusually irritable, lethargic or uncomfortable, or has a temperature higher than 102 F (38.9 C).

-- Your child is age 6 to 24 months and has a temperature higher than 102 F (38.9 C) that lasts longer than one day but shows no other symptoms.
-(If your child also has other symptoms, such as a cold, cough or diarrhea, you might call your child's doctor sooner based on their severity.)
+- Your child is age 6 to 24 months and has a temperature higher than 102 F (38.9 C) that lasts longer than one day but shows no other signs.
+If your child has other signs, such as a cold, cough or diarrhea, you might call your child's doctor sooner based on their severity.